-You may not realise it, but a heatwave can cause as many problems for the rail network as a downpour
+You may not realise it, but a summer heatwave can cause as many problems for the rail network as a downpour

 In case a British summer features abnormally high temperatures, we have to plan for intense heat, which can cause rails to buckle.

-When Britain enjoys a heatwave, rails in direct sunshine can be as much as 20°C hotter than air temperature.
+When Britain enjoys a summer heatwave, rails in direct sunshine can be as much as 20°C hotter than air temperature.
 Because rails are made from steel, they expand as they get hotter, and can start to curve – known as ‘buckling’.

-Most of the network can operate when track temperatures are up to 46°C – roughly equivalent to air temperature of around 30°C – but rails have been recorded at temperatures as high as 51°C.
+Most of the network can operate when track temperatures heat up to 46°C – roughly equivalent to air temperature of around 30°C – but rails have been recorded at temperatures as high as 51°C.

 Keeping trains running in high temperatures